atecon/install_gretl_ubuntu/README.md

 While the official gretl manual includes a chapter on how to compile gretl, the list of required packages is either outdated or does not work on recent Ubuntu versions.

+## A note
+The following steps show you how to compile
+1. the gretl program,
+2. the PDF manual using the Tex apparatus, and
+3. install the gretl add-ons automatically for you.

+However, the PDF manual can always be downloaded from [here](https://sourceforge.net/projects/gretl/files/manual/gretl-guide-a4.pdf/download), and there is not need to compile gretl to obtain it.

+The same applies to addons: you can always install the addons **after** the gretl installation or obtain them from [here](http://gretl.sourceforge.net/addons-data/addons.xml).
+See the manual for details.

 # Steps

 ## Get the source code
 You can choose between the following two options:

 ### Get the **latest stable version**...
 ... source code [from here](https://sourceforge.net/projects/gretl/files/gretl/).
 Enter the latest stable version and download the correspondoing `*.tar.xz` file.
 Extract the tarball and proceed with the installation step below.

 ### Get the **latest version in progress**...
 ... via the version control tool "git".
 This approach uses the **bleeding-edge (probably unstable!)** latest state in progress.
 In order to clone the gretl git repository, switch via the `cd` command to some folder where you manage git repos.
 For the following, I assume the directory is `$HOME/git`.
 Make sure 'git' is installed on your machine.
 If not so, run `sudo apt install git -y` in the terminal.